How to Make a Budget (2025–2026 Guide)

 Step 1: Know Your True Monthly Income

-Start with your net income — the money that actually lands in your account:
+Start with your net income — what lands in your account:

 - Paychecks (after taxes and deductions)